 What if I have another insurer?

 If our therapists are not considered in-network with your insurance company, we recommend checking your out-of-network benefits to find out how much of our fee might be covered.
 Companies such as United and Cigna often have very good out-of-network benefits so we highly recommend checking.
 We do not accept Medicare or Medicaid, and they will not reimburse you for any portion of the fee.
-Anthem Healthkeepers Plus is a Medicaid plan, so we cannot accept it.
+Anthem Healthkeepers Plus and Aetna Better Health are Medicaid plans, so we cannot accept them.

 Is teletherapy or online therapy covered by insurance?

 Teletherapy is sometimes covered by insurance.
 You should call your insurance company to find out whether teletherapy is covered by your plan.
 If they ask for a “Place of Service” code, that code is “02.”